Scheduling jobs

 echo "This script has finished successfully."

-[MY_USER_NAME@CLUSTER_NAME ~]$ sbatch <SLURM arguments> example-job.sh
+[MY_USER_NAME@CLUSTER_NAME ~]$ sbatch <Slurm arguments> example-job.sh

-Print a SLURM variable.
+Print a Slurm variable.
 Move more arguments to the job script

 [MY_USER_NAME@CLUSTER_NAME ~]$ cat example-job.sh